hippalectryon-0/xr-scipy/source/grad_integ.rst

                        dims=('x'), coords={'x': np.linspace(0, 5, 30)})
     arr

-Our :py:func:`~xrscipy.gradient` takes an xarray object (possibly high dimensional) and a coordinate name which direction we compute the gradient of the array,

-.. ipython:: python

-    grad = xrscipy.gradient(arr, 'x')
-    grad

-The return type is also a DataArray with coordinates.

-.. ipython:: python
-    :okwarning:

-    arr.plot(label='arr')
-    grad.plot(label='gradient')
-    plt.legend()
-    @savefig grad.png width=4in
-    plt.show()

-The other options (edge_order) are the same to ``numpy.gradient``.
-See :py:func:`~xrscipy.gradient`.

-Similar to :py:func:`~xrscipy.gradient`, xr-scipy wraps some functions in ``scipy.integrate`` module.
-Our integration function also takes an xarray object and coordinate name along which the array to be integrated.
+Our integration function takes an xarray object and coordinate name along which the array to be integrated.
 The return type is also a DataArray,